Moussa-Ball/CSS-Code-for-Website/doc.md

 Option A — Recommended (host files externally; most reliable)

-1) I can host `style.css` and `script.js` for you (or you can host them).
-If I host them I'll provide two HTTPS URLs.
+1) Host `style.css` and `script.js` files on a CDN or reliable hosting service, and reference them via their URLs.

 2) In Squarespace admin go to **Settings → Advanced → Code Injection**.